saltyrtc/saltyrtc-meta/Task-WebRTC.md

 Outgoing messages MUST be processed and encrypted by following the *Sending a Wrapped Data Channel Message* section.
-The encrypted messages SHALL be split into chunks using SaltyRTC message chunking ONLY in case the negotiated *max_packet_size* parameter from the task's data is greater than `0`; in that case the message chunking implementation SHALL use the *max_packet_size* as the maximum chunk size.
-Otherwise, the encrypted message SHALL be sent as is.
+The encrypted messages SHALL be split into chunks using SaltyRTC message chunking.
+The maximum chunk size MUST be determined by querying the `maxMessageSize` attribute of the associated `RTCPeerConnection`'s `RTCSctpTransport`.

-Incoming messages SHALL be stitched together using SaltyRTC message chunking if required (see the previous paragraph for details).
+Incoming messages SHALL be stitched together using SaltyRTC message chunking.
 Complete messages MUST be processed and decrypted by following the *Receiving a Wrapped Data Channel Message* section.
 The resulting complete message SHALL raise a corresponding message event.

 As described in the *Sending a Wrapped Data Channel Message* and the *Receiving a Wrapped Data Channel Message* section, each new wrapped